semaphoreP/codeastro/index.md

 # Program Description

 ​Code/Astro is a week-long astronomy software development workshop.
-The goal of this program is to teach students fundamental software engineering skills and best practices for building sustainable open-source packages for astronomy applications.
-During the workshop, students will obtain hands-on experience with software engineering by developing a small software package from scratch.
+The goal of this program is to teach participants fundamental software engineering skills and best practices for building sustainable open-source packages for astronomy applications.
+During the workshop, participants will obtain hands-on experience with software engineering by developing a small software package from scratch.
 The workshop will also serve as a networking and career development opportunity.
+The workshop is free and open to folks at all career levels.
 Due to the current pandemic, the workshop will be held remotely.
 Code/Astro is supported by the Heising-Simons Foundation.

 ### Dates
 6/21/2021 - 6/25/2021